ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 lifetime property of a Message.
 Sending a Message with Message Properties inconsistent with the Selection Properties of the Connection yields an error.

+Connection Properties describe the default behavior for all Messages on a Connection.
+If a Message Property contradicts a Connection Property, and if this per-Message behavior can be supported, it overrides the Connection Property for the specific Message.
+For example, if `Reliable Data Transfer (Connection)` is set to `Avoid` and a protocol with configurable per-Message reliability is used, setting `Reliable Data Transfer (Message)` to `Prefer` for a particular Message will ensure that this Message is reliably delivered.
+If the underlying protocol can not support this per-Message behavior, this Message Property choice will yield an error.

 The following Message Properties are supported:

 ### Lifetime {#msg-lifetime}